CHILE IS MY FAVORITE COUNTRY OF ALL TIME!!!!

 - Don’t drink tap water.
 This goes for all of South America.
 The food and streets, though, are fine.
 I went with my dad to eat several times at the seafood market in Santiago and never had to worry about getting sick.

 - Are there people who specifically serve tourists outside private hotels and accommodation?

 - In most cities, there are designated tourist information offices that have plenty of brochures and maps that they will gladly give you if you ask for them.
 These are wonderful places to get quality information, but some may be in Spanish only.
 In that case, just grab the maps that have English versions.
 In Valparaiso and Santiago, there’s a Tours for Tips company that offers free walking tours of the two cities, and you pay them depending on how much you think the tours were valued.

 [Recommended Read: How to Pick the Perfect Travel Accommodations]

 - Are you going to freeze or sweat to death?

-- I was there during August, which is South American summer.
+- I was there during August, which is South American winter.
 Because of the proximity to the ocean, it was generally cool but never too cold.

 Currency: Chilean Peso

 - What currency is used?
 (Not a rated category)